 When you’re ready to learn how to make soap, here are 6 of the best soap making books for beginners to get you started.

-I learned to make soap in the pre-internet days, when books were the only option.
-And this as back when soap making was reserved for hard-core homesteaders and hippies, and most soap making books contained tallow-based recipes that made 20-plus pounds of soap.
+I learned to make soap in the pre-internet days when books were the only option.
+This was back when soap-making was reserved for hard-core homesteaders and hippies, and most soap making books contained tallow-based recipes that made gargantuan batches of 20-plus pounds.

 Below I’m sharing the best soap making books for beginners, and the absolute favorites on my bookshelf.
-These are the ones that I turn to time and time again for information and inspiration.
-I think they’ll become your favorites too.
+These are the volumes I turn to time and again for information and inspiration.
+I think they’ll become your favorites too, and take your soap making skills to the next level.

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 This means I may receive a small commission—at no extra cost to you—from any sales made through these links.
 I only recommend products that I personally use and love!
 View my affiliate disclosure.